Welcome to The Commentator!

 Writing for us

 We're always on the look out for new talent.
-If you have something to say, whether its 200 words or just a video you've seen (a blog), or a full opinion piece of 600-1500 words, then send it on over to submissions[at]thecommentator.com.
+If you have something to say, whether its 200 words or just a video you've seen, a blog, or a full opinion piece of 500-1200 words, then send it on over to submissions[at]thecommentator.com.

-Please note we reserve the right, for the sake of transparency and because of various amounts of abuse sent to us, to publish e-mails sent to any @thecommentator.com e-mail addresses or via our feedback form, to edit, remove, or authorise the cross-posting of any materials submitted to The Commentator.
+Please note, we reserve the right, for the sake of transparency and because of various amounts of abuse sent to us, to publish (or refer to lawyers) insulting and/or racist/anti-Semitic e-mails sent to any @thecommentator.com e-mail addresses or via our feedback form so as to expose the culprits.

 Interact with us!